michal-franc/goto/README.md

 `rust -s arg`
 - open up browser with rust std docs using `arg` as a param to search for

+`<any other name>`
+- looks for the key in ~/.config/goto/urls.json and tries to open website if key exist

 ## Install

 To install - by default it moves the binary to `/usr/local/bin`